benmiller314/cdm2022spring/plans/lesson-12.md

 * Work on your visual arguments, and push a _[rhetorical collage preview](https://github.com/benmiller314/visual-argument-2022spring#deadlines-and-products)_ to GitHub: .xcf (or .psd) file, GIMP (or Photoshop) screenshot, and text description, plus updated list of assets/credits.
 Exported .png of the collage-in-progress.

 **Plan for the Day**:
+1. Help me make sure your files are interoperable
-1. Reflective writing (5 min)
+2. Reflective writing (5 min)
-2. Refresher on visual arguments we've liked (5 min)
+3. Refresher on visual arguments we've liked (5 min)
-3. Gathering criteria (30-40 min)
+4. Gathering criteria (30-40 min)
-4. Studio (25-35 min)
+5. Studio: set goals, then set out (25-35 min)
-5. EXT: Talking fonts
+6. Exit note

 ## 1. Help me make sure your files are interoperable